BLMS Supplemental Guidelines

 Cafeteria and School Meals

-Food Services / Student Lunch Accounts
+Food Services / Student Meal Accounts

-Each student is assigned a lunch account accessed at the cashier terminal by entering a unique 5-digit PIN.
+Each student is assigned a meal account accessed at the cashier terminal by entering a unique 5-digit PIN.
 For your convenience, funds may be loaded to the student’s account.
 In an effort to increase lunch line speed, students are encouraged to deliver cash and checks to the kitchen prior to the lunch period, and know their 5 digit number.
 Please make checks payable to Issaquah Food Services.

 In addition to the standard hot lunch program, a la carte items are available for purchase and include items such as vendor pizza, beverages, snacks, etc. Prices for a la carte items vary and are subject to change.
 Students must have sufficient funds to purchase a la carte items.

 Additional information regarding Charging Meals and Balance Notification is located in the ISD Middle School General School Policies and Procedures.
+Check the district website for the most current lunch information.
+The BLMS kitchen may be reached with further questions at 425-837-4176.

 Lunch Behavior Expectations and Procedures